mbronshteyn/datastruct/README.md

 # datastruct

 Collection of Java classes with coding problems which come during whiteboard interview.
-All of them have my own solutoin
+All of them have my own solution

 Most of them are from [leetcode.com](https://www.leetcode.com)